oliver-oloughlin/kvdex/README.md

 ### KV

-Support for alternative KV backends, such as `Map` and `localStorage`.
-Can be used to employ `kvdex` in the browser or other environments where Deno's KV store is not available, or to adapt other database backends.
+Extends support to alternative KV-backends, such as `Map`, `Storage` and `IndexedDB`.
+Can be used to employ `kvdex` in the browser or other environments where Deno's KV store is not available, or simply to integrate with other data backends.

 #### Map

 Support for `Map` as KV backend.

+- Provides an implementation of the Deno KV interface that integrates with `Map`.
-- Provides a storage adapter, extending backend support to the `Storage` interface (e.g. `localStorage`).
+- Provides a storage adapter, extending backend support to the `Storage` interface (e.g. `localStorage` and `sessionStorage`).
 - Provides an `IndexedDB` adapter, enabling the use of `IndexedDB` as a KV backend.